chinamike65/hugo-tuolesi/content/book3/book3en.md

 As a tantric master, one cannot deceive people.

-Originally, there is no supernatural power, so you cannot say that you have supernatural powers.
+There is no such thing as supernatural power, so you cannot say that you have supernatural powers.
+If you have not attained bodhicitta, you cannot say that you have bodhicitta, and you cannot deceive others.

+(6) Understand Medicine

-(6) To be able to save all sentient beings by understanding medicine and mantras, one must also be proficient in medicine and medicine.
+To be able to save all sentient beings, one must also be proficient in medical remedies and medicine in general.

 In Tantra, there are many ways to use medicine to eliminate disasters, and some medicines and tantric incantations can be used to eliminate disasters.

 So, as a tantric guru, it is very important to master these.

+(7) Compassion

-(7) Guru who imparts precepts with a compassionate heart should have compassion, as should Mahayana and Tantric masters.
+A Guru who imparts precepts must have compassion, as should all Mahayana and Tantric masters.

-To be a guru requires compassion.
+To be a guru requires great compassion.

-(8) To be proficient in the sutras and teachings
+(8) Deep Knowledge of scriptures and teachings

-One must be proficient in the teachings of the Great and Small Vehicles, as well as the teachings of the esoteric and esoteric teachings.
+One must be proficient in the teachings of the Mahayana and Hinayana Vehicles, as well as the teachings of the Sutra and Tantra.

-As a Tantric Guru, it is a very important condition to understand all the scriptures and teachings of Theravada, Mahayana and Tantra.
+As a Tantric Guru, it is a very important requirement to understand all the scriptures and teachings of Theravada, Mahayana and Tantra.

 48

-(9) Mastering the Double Ten
+(9) Mastery of the Double Ten

-Dharma Tantras are divided into outer and inner tantras.
+The Dharma of Tantra is divided into outer and inner tantras.

+The outer tantras are of four classes.

+Kriya tantra (bya-rgyud) – ritual deity practice

+Charya tantra (spyod-rgyud) – behavioral deity practice

+Yoga tantra (rnal-'byor rgyud)– integrated deity practice

+Anuttarayoga (bla-med rnal-'byor rgyud) – peerlessly integrated (highest yoga) deity practice.

+Three of these belong to the lower path.

+Ritual, Behavioural, and Yoga.

-The inner tantra refers to the tantra of the Supreme Yoga Department, and the double ten methods refer to the ten kinds of knowledge, skills and practices of the outer and inner tantra that the tantric master should master and be Dharmamiliar with.
+The inner tantra refers to the tantra of the Supreme Yoga, and the double ten methods refer to the ten kinds of knowledge, skills and practices of the outer and inner tantras that the tantric master should be skilled or proficient in the use of.

-The lower tantric masters must master the ten outer tantric methods, and the supreme tantric masters must master the inner tantric ten methods.
+The lower tantric masters must master the ten outer tantric methods, and the Supreme Yoga masters must master the inner tantric ten methods.

+##### 1. 10 Outer Tantric Practices

-The ten outer secret methods include: drawing and contemplating mandala; yoga method; mudra method; body method; sitting posture method; mantra chanting method; fire offering method; Reading method.
+The ten outer secret methods include: Mandala offering; Guru yoga; mudra method; Prostration; sitting posture method; Vajrasattva mantra recitation; Zache Kadro fire puja method; Reading method.

-(1) Drawing and contemplating mandala
+(1) Drawing, constructing and visualizing the mandala abodes of the meditational deities

- The mandala in the Ten Dharmas outside the mandala refers to the colored and colorless mandala.
+ The mandala in the 10 outer tantras refers to the colored and colorless mandala.
 It is necessary to know how to draw and contemplate these mandalas.

-(2) Yoga
+(2) Maintaining the different states of single-minded concentration

 Yoga is the method of visualization, and you must know how to meditate.

+(3) Executing the hand gestures (mudras)

-(3) There are many different mudras in the tantra of the mudra method.
+There are many different mudras in the tantra of the mudra method.
 There are many mudras for offerings when making offerings, and there are also many mudras for welcoming guests.

-As a tantric master, you must understand and know these handprints and footprints.
+As a tantric master, you must understand and know these hand and foot gestures.

-(4) The body method
+(4) Performing the ritual dances

 The body method is the method of how the body moves.

-When cultivating the pulse, the first step in cultivating the pulse is to soften the pulse of the whole body.
+When studying the energy-channels, the first step is to soften the channels of the whole body.
 At this time, it is necessary to use the body method to cultivate, which requires a lot of practice.

-In tantric yoga, there are many ways to cultivate Qi meridians, meridians, and adjust the body.
+In tantric yoga, there are many ways to cultivate Qi, channels, and adjust the body.
 You must understand all of these.

-(5) Sitting posture
+(5) Sitting in the full meditation position

-Dharma door posture includes Vajra sitting and Bodhisattva sitting.
+Sitting postures include Vajra sitting and Bodhisattva sitting.

-There are also many kinds of Bodhisattva sitting, including lotus sitting and growth sitting.
+There are also many kinds of Bodhisattva sitting, such as lotus sitting and growth sitting.

-Maitreya Bodhisattva's sitting method is growth sitting, Vajra Buddha's sitting method is lotus sitting, and the essentials of these sitting methods must be mastered.
+Maitreya Bodhisattva's sitting method is the contemplative posture, Vajra Buddha's sitting method is lotus posture, and the essentials of these sitting methods must be mastered.

+(6) Reciting what is appropriate to these two classes of tantra

-(6) There are six Dharma faults in reciting mantras incorrectly: speaking too faast; speaking too slowly; unclear pronunciation; inaccurate pronunciation; too loud; too low.
+There are six Dharma faults in reciting mantras incorrectly: speaking too fast; speaking too slowly; unclear pronunciation; inaccurate pronunciation; too loud; too soft.

-If you recite mantras, the blessing will be weak, so you must know how to recite mantras.
+If you recite mantras incorrectly, the blessing will be weak, so you must know how to recite mantras correctly.

-(7) Fire offering method
+(7) Making fire offerings

-Fire offering includes four kinds of fire offerings: breathing, increasing, embracing, and killing.
-You must know how to do it.
+Fire offering includes four kinds of fire offerings: pacifying, enriching, magnetizing, and wrathful.

+You must know how to perform these.

+(8) Making the various other offerings

-(8) The method of offering offerings should be familiar with the methods of offering external and internal secret offerings, as well as external offerings, internal offerings, and secret offerings.
+ You should be familiar with the methods of offering external, internal, and secret offerings.

-Xian sect has only external offerings, and only Tantric sects have internal offerings and esoteric offerings.
+Mahayana has only external offerings, and only Tantric schools have internal offerings and secret offerings.

-Internal offerings are offerings to the Kabbalah, and the Kabala insides offer nectar.
+Internal offerings are offerings of the skull cap, containing nectar.

 Secret offerings are the esoteric method.
-Offering offerings is indistinguishable from emptiness and happiness, and emptiness and great bliss are indistinguishable from each other, so it is called emptiness and happiness.
+Offering offerings is indistinguishable from emptiness and happiness, and emptiness and great bliss are indistinguishable from each other, so it is called bliss of emptiness.

-(9) The interest increases and the death of the law: the news of the disaster and the elimination of the disaster.

-Increase:

-increase merit, fortune, wealth.

-Huai:

-Huai loves all beings.

-Punishment:

-Do the Punishment method to exorcise demons.
+(9) Performing the rituals of:

+a) Pacification of disputes, famine, and disease,

+b) Increase of life span, knowledge, and wealth,

+c) Power to influence others and

+d) Wrathful elimination of demonic forces and interferences

 Tantric masters must understand these methods.

+(10) Invoking meditational deities and dissolving them back into their appropriate places

-(10) When welcoming the deity, how to welcome the deity; after the invitation, how to make offerings and practice; after the practice, how to return the deity.
+When welcoming the deity, how to welcome the deity; after the invitation, how to make offerings and practice; after the practice, how to return the deity.

-These have specific rituals, visualizations, and you need to know how to do them.
+These have specific rituals and visualizations, and you need to know how to do them.

 The above are the Ten Dharmas of Outer Secrets.

-The Ten Inner Tantras include:
+**The Ten Inner Tantras include:**

 wheel-guarding observation; amulet making; aquarium empowerment and secret empowerment; wisdom empowerment and speech empowerment; isolation; ; Soothing the gods and consecrating the light;

-(1) Contemplation of Wheel Protection
+(1) Visualizing wheels of protection and eliminating obstacles

  If the guru wants to protect a disciple for some reason, he can use the meditation gate to visualize an amulet or a wheel guard, and he must know how to visualize it.

-(2) How to make amulets
+(2) Preparing and consecrating protection knots and amulets to be worn around the neck

 Proficient in the writing and practice of amulets.

+(3) Conferring the vase and secret initiations, planting the seeds for attaining a buddha’s form bodies

-(3) The treasure bottle empowerment method and the secret empowerment method include the immovable Tathagata aquarium water empowerment, the Amitabha Buddha Vajra holding empowerment, the Vajra Buddha Vajra bell empowerment, the Many Treasures Tathagata Crown Banner empowerment, and the Vairocana name empowerment.
+The treasure bottle empowerment method and the secret empowerment method include the immovable Tathagata aquarium water empowerment, the Amitabha Buddha Vajra holding empowerment, the Vajra Buddha Vajra bell empowerment, the Many Treasures Tathagata Crown Banner empowerment, and the Vairocana name empowerment.

-Tantric masters need to be proficient in both bottle empowerment and tantric empowerment.
+Tantric masters need to be proficient in both vase empowerment and tantric empowerment.

-(4) Wisdom empowerment method and speech empowerment method
+(4) Conferring the wisdom and word initiations, planting the seeds for attaining a buddha’s wisdom bodies

  The only empty happiness obtained through the nectar blessed by Vajra Guru is wisdom empowerment.